YatinShekhar/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/README.md

 | extras       | varchar(4) | YES  |     |         |       |
 | order_time   | timestamp  | YES  |     |         |       |

-By looking at the metadata, it seems preety fine.
+By looking at the metadata, it seems pretty fine.
 Therefore, we do not require `DDL Commands` to change the structure of the data.

 This is how the uncleaned table looks like :-